 Lack of challenging or meaningful work

-When employees find meaning in their work, they’re more productive, happy, healthy, and engaged.
+Employees find meaning in their work more productive, happy, healthy, and engaged.
 When people clearly understand how their individual contributions benefit the organization and the people it serves, they’re motivated by a whole lot more than a paycheck — and they’re more likely to stay with your company.

 Here are a few tips that will help to encourage an environment where employees find meaning and feel challenged by their work: